-On the south-east coast of Bali, nestled amongst lush green rice fields lies Canggu.
-Once a sleepy fishing village, Canggu is now one of Bali’s coolest neighbourhoods.
+On the southeast coast of Bali, nestled amongst lush green rice fields lies Canggu.
+Once a sleepy fishing village, Canggu is now one of Bali’s coolest neighborhoods.
 Although it’s just a short drive from bustling Seminyak and Legian, Canggu has managed to hold on to a more laidback vibe, making it the destination of choice for surfers, health fanatics, digital nomads and those with a little bit of a bohemian spirit.

-A Local’s Canggu Guide
+Things to Do in Canggu: A Local’s Guide

-Canggu, or the Gu, as it is informally known, may not be as sophisticated as some of the neighbouring areas.
+Canggu, or the Gu, as it is informally known, may not be as sophisticated as some of the neighboring areas.
 But, there are plenty of things to do in Canggu.

-First of all, you need to know a bit about the different areas that make up Canggu; it may not be very big, but there is quite a a lot of diversity in terms of areas.
+First of all, you need to know a bit about the different areas that make up Canggu; it may not be very big, but there is quite a lot of diversity in terms of areas.

-Batu Bolong, Berawa Beach, Echo Beach, Pererenan, Umalas, and Kerobokan

-The first three make up the busiest parts of Canggu, and are definitely the places to go if you prefer to be at the centre of the action.
+Batu Bolong, Berawa Beach, and Echo Beach make up the busiest parts of Canggu and are definitely the places to go if you prefer to be at the center of the action.

-But, don’t let this put you off, as both it, and neighbouring Umalas have some lovely places to stay as well as plenty of restaurants and shops.
+But, don’t let this put you off, as both Kerobokan and neighboring Umalas have some lovely places to stay as well as plenty of restaurants and shops.

 Read Next | The Ultimate Ubud Travel Guide

 Where to Stay in Canggu

-Although the thought of booking a villa may have you clutching your wallet in pain, things are a little different in Bali.
-You can find some incredible properties for a really good price.
+Although the thought of booking a Bali villa may have you clutching your wallet in pain, things are a little different in Bali.
+You can find some of the best places to stay in Canggu for families or large groups for a really good price.

 Read Next | What to do in Seminyak Bali